gregorybchris/dirstuff/README.md

 ## Path utilities

-DirStuff provides some Python utilities for interacting with the filesystem.
+dirstuff provides some Python utilities for interacting with the filesystem.

 - rename
 - move